 - Trailers for She's Having a Baby were released in January 1987 with VHS copies of Ferris Bueller's Day Off but the film wasn't released until February 1988 due to director John Hughes having production problems with Planes Trains And Automobiles.

 - A live-action Spider-Man movie was to be released in Christmas 1986 by Cannon and a short teaser and poster were released, but it sadly never came to be.
+The reasons why are long, complicated and infamous, with the eventual result being Sony/Columbia Pictures taking over the license and releasing their own franchise based around the property.

 - The 13th Warrior had its first trailer released in January 1998, with the working title Eaters of the Dead (also the title of the book it was based on).
 The film came out in August 1999 with its revised title.